 In the late 1920s, Ryan was finally able to see his master plan come to fruition after donating the land to the Nevada State Parks system.
 With the help of the Civilian Conservation Corps, it became one of Nevada’s first four state parks, along with Valley of Fire, Beaver Dam and Cathedral Gorge.
-During this time, they constructed campsites, picnic tables, restrooms, and even the wading pool that still remains at Kershaw-Ryan today.
+During this time, the CCC constructed campsites, picnic tables, restrooms, and even the wading pool that still remains at Kershaw-Ryan today.

-The 700-foot colorful canyon walls that house Kershaw-Ryan State Park are completely stunning, and a remnant of millions of years in the making.
-Lava and ash erupting from ancient volcanoes laid the groundwork for these colorful rock formations, while the water from the natural springs (and rivers that no longer exist in the region) forged deep channels within the rock, creating the striking canyon you see today.
+The 700-foot colorful canyon walls that house Kershaw-Ryan State Park in Caliente, NV are completely stunning, and a remnant of millions of years in the making.
+Lava and ash erupting from ancient volcanoes laid the groundwork for these vibrant rock formations, while the water from the natural springs (and rivers that no longer exist in the region) forged deep channels within the rock, creating the striking canyon you see today.

 Kershaw-Ryan State Park is located an easy 3 miles from downtown Caliente, via the Great Basin Highway and State Route 317.
 All access roads are paved entirely.